gianmarco27/Poggi-Stagliano-Stucchi/DD/DD.md

 # Design Document

+## 1 Introduction

-## 1.1 Purpose
+### 1.1 Purpose

 The purpose of this document is to provide a more technical description over the architecture of the TrackMe application system.
-With the DD document we aim to describes the architecture paradigm on wich the system should be based and the components service of the system (how they are connected to each other, their main purpose and their runtime view).
-We also describe the implementation, integration and testing plans.
+The Design Document aim is to describe the architecture paradigm on wich the system should be based and its services' components (how they are connected to each other, their main purpose and their runtime view).
+It also describes the implementation, integration and testing plans.

-## 1.2 Scope
+### 1.2 Scope

-## 1.3 acronyms
+### 1.3 Acronyms

 API: Application programming interface
 DB : Database
 DBMS: Database Management System
 DD: Design Document
 JMQS: Java Message Queue Service.